 The terms virus and malware are often used interchangeably as if they are the same thing.
 However, they are different.
-A virus is a type of malware, but only one type, there are many others.
-Viruses have very specific traits that are not shared by other forms of malware.
+A virus is a type of malware, but only one type; there are many others.
+Viruses have particular traits that are not shared by other forms of malware.
 Here, we’ll tell you the differences and give you tips for malware and virus protection.

 What is a virus?

 A virus is a type of malware that self-replicates and spreads from computer to computer.
 It can spread over a network or via shared storage media.
 Before the web and email, viruses were commonly spread by floppy disks used in multiple computers.
 The key feature of a virus is that it replicates by attaching itself to another file or program, the host.
 One of the early popular hosts for viruses was Word macros.
 If a virus attached itself to a macro used in a document, it would spread to every computer on which the document was opened.